 Be polite to the best of your abilities, but the mere fact that you are rejecting the proposal may be considered an act of rudeness.
 As it relies heavily on ultimatum and compromise, saying NO should be the last option.

 Personally, we don’t like it.
-But we do like having scope creep under control (just like our monkey).
+But - just like our monkey - we do like having scope creep under control.